Alvor1991/PP1-Las-Tacos/README.md

 * As a customer, I want to find social media links to the business.

-    - The footer provides link to the business' social media channels.
+    - The footer provides links to the business' social media channels.

 * As a customer, I want to be able to book a reservation directly from the website.